ArjFaber/arjfaber.github.io/_pages/about.md

 <!-- Intro Text -->
 <p style="text-align:center; margin-top: 20px;">
-  Hi, welcome to my website!
-It contains most of my academic related work to date.<br>
-  Jump to CV for a summary of my work and check below for coming project previews!
+"Hi, welcome to my website!
+Here you'll find most of my academic work to date.
+Jump to the CV below for a summary of my experience, and scroll down further for previews of upcoming projects.
+Cheers, Arjan!"

 </p>

 <!-- CV Toggle Button -->